viking11/tretton37-code-test/README.md

 It shows a simple list of employees with picture, name and office.
 Aswell as buttons that will take you to that employees socials.
 There is also a rudimentary filtering/sorting functionality.
 The product has been tested in Chrome, firefox and edge.
+I used yarn for this project so you might have to install that, this can be done through npm.

 # Thoughts behind the design of the code